 The BioGenerator Labs facility provides access to collaborative lab and office space and state-of-the-art equipment for portfolio and pre-incubator companies.
 The BioGenerator Labs is a critical asset for companies overcoming barriers to company creation through:

-The BioGenerator Labs is an 18,000 square-foot facility located in the Cortex innovation district.
+The BioGenerator Labs is an 40,000 square-foot facility located in the Cortex Innovation Community.
 It provides lab facilities, capital equipment and office space for promising, but very early stage companies.
 Access to the facility reduces costs for client companies while offering the space and equipment necessary to move research forward and drive a company to its next funding milestones.

 In the earliest phases of commercialization, the pre-equipped labs allow researchers and entrepreneurs to establish lab operations and to initiate proof of concept studies without having to raise additional capital to purchase most equipment and rent lab/office space.

 The labs were constructed in 2010 through BioGenerator operating funds and donations from the James S. McDonnell Foundation, Cortex, Missouri Technology Corporation, and the Life Sciences Research Trust Fund.
-An expansion was completed in 2013.
+Expansion was completed in 2013 and 2019.

 Key features include: